 “Rebecca,” I echoed faintly.
 With quivering hands, I took my phone back out and, in my lap, started dialling the international calling code for Australia.

 “Can you please take us to our accommodation?
 We’re staying at Zostel,” Paige lied, knowing full well we had a booking somewhere else.

 “Sure.
-Zostel,” cackled our new passenger.
+Zostel,” cackled the driver.

 I dialled my dad’s mobile number.
 It didn’t work.
 I dialled it again.

 The mobile number you have called is currently unavailable.

 At the end of the alley, instead of ricocheting off the wall, the rickshaw took a hairpin right turn and rumbled dangerously into a dark compound.
 The road was unsealed, uneven and twisted like a corkscrew.
 Though we could barely make out what was around us, I was sure it was industrial, not residential.
 We seemed to be inside a high barbed-wire fence surrounded on all sides with sheds and factories.
 Nothing was lit, and there wasn’t a human in sight.